microsoft/TIPS/README.md

 The detailed format of each task is at [Evaluation ReadMe](./evaluation/README.md).

 # License and Legal Notice
-We release the TIPS dataset (under https://github.com/microsoft/TIPS ) under the following [Open Use of Data Agreement(O-UDA)](https://github.com/microsoft/Open-Use-of-Data-Agreement) (LICENSE).
+We release the TIPS dataset (under https://github.com/microsoft/TIPS ) under the following Open Use of Data Agreement ([LICENSE](https://github.com/microsoft/Open-Use-of-Data-Agreement)).
 By downloading this dataset and the contents, you are automatically agreeing to accept the use terms.